Study Permit (Canada)

 Study readiness

-• Have a valid Letter of Acceptance (LOA)
+• Valid Letter of Acceptance (LOA)

 Financial capacity

-• Tuition funds
+• Tuition + living expenses

 Admissibility

-Genuine temporary intent
+Genuine student intent

 • Primary purpose is to study